nvrionis/e-science/orka/README.md

 (available images can be found with **orka images** command)
     --replication_factor="HDFS replication factor.
 Default is 2",
     --dfs_blocksize="HDFS block size (in MB).
-Default is 128",
+Default is 128", --admin_password="Password for hue first login for superuser.
+Deafault is random generated."
+ **admin_password must contain only uppercase and lowercase letters and numbers and be at least eight characters long**.

 ### Create Hadoop cluster from a pre-configured image